CerfMetal/MineBot/README.md

 ## Discord bot

-To create your discord bot, you can follow this link to the [discord.py documentation](https://discordpy.readthedocs.io/en/latest/discord.html)
+To create your discord bot, you can follow this link to the [discord.py documentation](https://discordpy.readthedocs.io/en/latest/discord.html).

 ## Usage

-You can edit the config.yaml file to customise the discord bot.
+You'll need to edit the config.yaml file to customise your discord bot.
+Copy your bot's token and paste after ```bashDiscordToken :```.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.